-- Loyalty programs boost the debut of an online store.
+- Retail membership programs boost the debut of an online store.
 The best way to advertise the launch of a new store is to pair it with a loyalty program, ensuring new customers stick around.

 Innovating in a Cutthroat Industry

 Unlike brands, retailers are more likely to focus on transaction-based rewards with their loyalty program.
 Discount, vouchers, cashback offers, you name it.
-However, Chain Store Age pointed out that only 22.5% of millennials indicated that price is more important than a loyalty program.
+However, iperceptions pointed out that 64% of customers find the customer experience more important than price.
 So what’s the takeaway?
 People want to be engaged and have a meaningful relationship with their favorite store instead of just receiving good deals.